kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+The feature can be disabled in Alpha and Beta versions by restarting kube-apiserver, kube-controller-manager and kube-scheduler with feature-gate off.

 ###### What happens if we reenable the feature if it was previously rolled back?

+- kube-controller-manager will start to reconcile the pod status in pod-group controller.
+- kube-scheduler will support gang scheduling if you created related pod group for the exist pending pods.

 ###### Are there any tests for feature enablement/disablement?